-The UK’s deal with the DUP neither breaches impartiality in government nor offers a vision that could save the Union
+The UK’s deal with the DUP neither breaches impartiality in government nor offers a vision that could safeguard the Union

 The term “rigorous impartiality” in the Belfast Agreement refers to the administration of Northern Ireland.
 It does not require the UK to be neutral on its own existence.

-“Safeguarding the Union” travelled a remarkable distance to appease the DUP .
+“Safeguarding the Union” travelled a remarkable distance to appease the DUP.
 The claim is in the name.
 After two years of insisting that the Protocol had no constitutional significance but was purely economic and about trade, they suddenly adopted the DUP’s constitutional case.
 But looking closely, most of the changes from the Windsor Framework to the DUP deal are about reducing the huge impact of Brexit, imposed on Northern Ireland by a UK majority in the first place, in a fashion the GFA and pre- 2016 Britain and Ireland including traditional unionism never envisaged .
 And which since for years, successive Tory governments insisted had no constitutional significance.
 It’s a murky story as yet untold, but the DUP seem to have bludgeoned the Tories from denial to at least tactical acceptance, even though there can be few votes in it for them.

 But there is nothing of substance here to undermine the consent principle.
 Safeguarding the Union indeed affirms it, while pointing out the principle applies to unionists too.
-The very fact that this is so allows the Tories to declare campaigning support, knowing that its influence is both indirect and limited.
-Unlike a government in an election they cannot try to bribe or alarm their way to victory.
+The very fact that this is so allows the Tories to declare campaigning support for Union knowing that its influence is both indirect and limited.
+By raising an East- West Council, they’re promising the sort of badly needed co-ordination for a devolved UK which exists- if currently in abeyance- for north and south in Ireland.
+That’s about the height of it.

+Unlike a government in an election, they cannot try to bribe or alarm their way to victory.
 The principles of consent and impartiality are glaringly transparent in practice.
-Any attempt to violate them would be shouted down and the UK government knows it .
+Any attempt to violate them would be shouted down and the UK government knows it.
 In this paper they are doing little more than attempting to shift momentum away from the nationalist narrative.
 And Labour seems to going along with it.

 The south is busily marshalling its arguments for a united Ireland with broad unionist “loser’s consent”.
 The UK should begin a similar exercise in favour of devolved UK, on a broader basis than the Tory right wing, affirming the spirit and letter of the GFA and embracing warmly a developing British- Irish relationship.
 This “Safeguarding the Union” fails to do in favour of the narrow nationalism that spawned the disaster of Brexit.
 This is emphatically not the vision of the Union that will attract support for its long term survival.